How to eat vegan and get every vitamin and nutrient you need

 Whether you’re already following a plant-based diet, or just considering one, you’ve no doubt heard much about vitamin B12 deficiency.
 That’s because it’s a vitamin essential for keeping the body’s nerves and blood cells healthy – and it’s only found reliably in animal products.

 While there’s a lack of plant-based foods high in vitamin B12, some research suggests dried purple laver (nori) has naturally high vitamin B12 contents.

-However, since you’re unlikely to eat nori every day, make sure you consume plenty of B12-fortified foods (such as nutritional yeast, cereals, and some plant milks), or consider taking vitamin B12 supplements.
+However, since you’re unlikely to eat nori every day, make sure you consume plenty of B12-fortified foods (such as nutritional yeast, cereals, and some plant milks), and take a B12 supplement every day.

 2. Long-chain Omega 3s

 Long-chain Omega 3s are essential in maintaining a healthy heart!
 Some plant-based sources of this fatty acid are chia seeds, flaxseeds, hemp seeds, walnuts, and soybeans.
 It’s also a good idea to take an algae-based omega 3 supplement.

 Want healthy bones and teeth?
 Then, you’ll need plenty of calcium!
 Plant-based sources include kale, mustard greens, watercress, broccoli, chickpeas, turnip greens, and fortified plant juices or milks.

 4. Vitamin D (the sunshine vitamin!)